BelmY/wikiSDoR/Setting-up-OpenWebRX-on-a-Raspberry-Pi-2.md

 (`csdr` can make use of both NEON and the multiple cores on the RPi2).

-> As noted by Zsolt, HG2ECZ the Raspberry Pi 3 can limit the CPU frequency if the power supply cannot supply enough current.
-It may result in decreased signal processing speed!
-Having a correct power supply is insufficient for running OpenWebRX.
+> As noted by Zsolt, HG2ECZ the Raspberry Pi 3 can limit the CPU frequency if the maximum available current of the power supply is too low, which may result in decreased signal processing speed.
+Having a correct power supply is necessary for running OpenWebRX.
 An **5V, 2A** unit (or better) should do.

 ## Common issues with the RPi 2